top of page

 Suitable for: landscaping walls, boundary walls, and driveway walls

-Material handling: difficult to handle on-site due to size of timber poles
+Cons: Difficult to handle on-site due to size of timber poles, can be disruptive to back yard

 1. Augur holes